 Bhubaneswar, the city named after Lord Tribhubaneswar dates back to 2000 years.
 Evolving through centuries, from a mere collection of villages to becoming the state capital, the city has innumerable pages inked on its history.

 The modern Bhubaneswar as we see it now has a city plan mapped by Otto Königsberger.
 Though the backbone structures still remain the same, the city has spread out its branches in different directions.

-What reminds us of the essence of past amidst the drastically changing scenario is the peculiar (yet beautiful) names of some squares or rather “Chhaks”.
-While some of the areas like Bapuji Nagar, Saheed Nagar and Ashok Nagar came in to existence when the government intervened in the allotment of lands to residential areas and named them systematically, other places like Nayapalli and Laxmisagar still carried the names of the root villages or rather called “mouja”.
+What reminds us of the essence of the past amidst the drastically changing scenario is the peculiar (yet beautiful) names of some squares or rather “Chhaks”.
+While some of the areas like Bapuji Nagar, Saheed Nagar, and Ashok Nagar came into existence when the government intervened in the allotment of lands to residential areas and named them systematically, other places like Nayapalli and Laxmisagar still carried the names of the root villages or rather called “mouja”.

 Of them, arousing curiosity are the names of some well-known squares each having a beautiful story to share.
 Let’s take a stroll down the pages of the history of these locations.

 60 years ago the busiest square of the city and the favorite shopping site of many residents, used to be an isolated and eerie land where no one dared to step just after six in the evening.
 The only attraction that took the attention of a passerby was a man preparing “Bara”, the famous “Odiya” street delicacy.

 This man named Rajkishore Sahu popularly known as “Raju Sahu” suddenly became a live example of a rags-to-riches story among the then city inmates.
 From a small stall to a roadside dhaba and then one day, the first high-class restaurant and hotel of the city, Raju Sahu made it big within a span of just 10 years materializing a whole new concept.
 During that period, dining at “Rajmahal Restaurant used to be a matter of pride and luxury as only the upper class could afford it.

 And with no other building in the vicinity, not even a single shop, the square was identified as “Rajmahal” after the first hotel-cum-restaurant in town and still continues to be.